-Ref Outcomes Action Lead Milestone Sep- Dec 20 Jan- Apr 21 May- Aug 21 Sep- Dec 21 ¥2 reflective practitioner feedback to further improve quality contributions towards plans providing submissions During 2021 there will be a focus on: quality of contributions quality of EHCPs how effectively Appendix As are being completed and considered within the process effectiveness of the review process Findings will be used to inform ongoing learning and development activity across the partnership so that the quality of joint working and contributions to EHCPs improves Good examples of contributions are identified which include the lived experiences of children, young people and their families are circulated so that agencies are clear on what a good contribution looks like A review of good examples of contributions is completed to consider if these are increasing and the understanding of good practice has developed 9.2 Input into annual reviews by children, young people with families Ensure that Statutory advice providers can contribute more effectively to Annual SEND Operational Manager (Reviewing) Settings routinely invite appropriate participants to meetings and request updates, escalating non-attendance at review meetings and/or non-submission to the relevant Statutory Partner(s) and statutory Reviews (SCC) Annual Reviews reflect updates from relevant Statutory Partners partners increases EHCPs amended following annual reviews reflect the child or young person's current needs, SMART outcomes and that the provision is appropriate to meet changing need 9.3 We are able to evidence that Evaluate the effectiveness of the QA Team (SCC) Sample reviews (Nov 2020, Feb 2021 and April 2021) will evidence the quality of the initial and ongoing contact with
+Ref Outcomes Action Lead Milestone Jan- Apr 21 May- Aug 21 Sep- Dec 21 Y2 reflective providing submissions feedback to further improve quality contributions towards plans During 2021 there will be a focus on: quality of contributions quality of EHCPs how effectively Appendix As are being completed and considered within the process effectiveness of the review process Findings will be used to inform ongoing learning and development activity across the partnership so that the quality of joint working and contributions to EHCPs improves Page 66 Good examples of contributions are identified which include the lived experiences of children, young people and their families are circulated so that agencies are clear on what a good contribution looks like A review of good examples of contributions is completed to consider if these are increasing and the understanding of good practice has developed anı by yo Input into annual reviews by children, young people nual reviews advice providers can Coperation Children, contribute more ung people effectively to Annual (Reviewin Operational Manager (Reviewing) Settings routinely invite appropriate participants to meetings and request updates, escalating non-attendance at review meetings and/or non-submission to the relevant Statutory Partner(s) with families and statutory Reviews (SCC) Annual Reviews reflect updates from relevant Statutory Partners partners increases EHCPs amended following annual reviews reflect the child or young person's current needs, SMART outcomes and that the provision is appropriate to meet changing need 9.3 We are able to evidence that Evaluate the effectiveness of the QA Team (SCC) Sample reviews (Nov 2020, Feb 2021 and April 2021) will evidence the quality of the initial and ongoing contact with

-Ref Outcomes Action Lead Milestone Sep- Dec 20 Jan- Apr 21 May- Aug 21 Sep- Dec 21 Y2 Children,ECHP processyoung peoplethrough theand theirexperience of children, young people and their families; findings are used to inform learning & development activity for the Statutory SEND Team to ensure improvements in practice are made families have been involved in developing their EHCPs, children, young people, families and professionals QA Team (SCC) Sample reviews (Nov 2021) will indicate what impact Outcomes and Provision meetings are having for children, young people and their families and that their contributions have been valued and their views listened to ensuring thatQA Team (SCC) Engagement & Participation Teams (SCC/CCG)An end of assessment evaluation process is designed using a variety of platforms to maximise feedback from children, young people and their families on their experience. their EHCP reflects their individual needs ects their QA Tea vidual SEND ds Operati Manage (Assessi Operational Managers (Assessment & Reviewing) An analysis of feedback from children, young people and families is undertaken and used to inform learning and development activity for the SEND Statutory Team and partner agencies, to address any practice concerns.
+Ref Outcomes Action Lead Milestone Sep- Dec 20 Jan- Apr 21 May- Aug 21 Sep- Dec 21 Y2 Children, young people and their families have ECHP process through the experience of children, young children, young people and their families; findings are used to inform learning & development activity for the Statutory SEND Team to ensure improvements in practice are made been involved in developing their EHCPs, people, families and professionals QA Team (SCC) Sample reviews (Nov 2021) will indicate what impact Outcomes and Provision meetings are having for children, young people and their families and that their contributions have been valued and their views listened to ensuring that QA Team (SCC) Engagement & Participation Teams (SCC/CCG) An end of assessment evaluation process is designed using a variety of platforms to maximise feedback from children, young people and their families on their experience.
+27 their EHCP reflects their individual needs QA Team SEND Operational Managers (Assessment & Reviewing) (SCC) An analysis of feedback from children, young people and families is undertaken and used to inform learning and development activity for the SEND Statutory Team and partner agencies, to address any practice concerns.
 QA Team (SCC) Engagement & Participation Teams (SCC & CCG) A review is undertaken to understand whether the end of assessment evaluation processes is working well enough and enabling children, young people and families to share their experiences of the statutory assessment process 9.4 The statutory SEND Team have the skills Develop a sustainable learning and development SEND Operational Managers Plan writing training is delivered to all SEND Statutory Staff and embedded as essential training in induction programmes for new staff